mike1234-pixel/ffc-apis-and-microservices-project-five/README.md

 - Go to the main page, and upload a file using the provided form.

-## Hint:

-- To handle the file uploading you should use the [multer](https://www.npmjs.com/package/multer) npm package.

 ## Packages

 This API is written in _Node.js_ with the help of _express_ and _multer_.